-Imagine you’ve been living outside the U.S. for a few years, enjoying the culture and lifestyle of your home away from home.
-You plan a trip back to the States to see family and friends.
+Imagine this — you’ve been living outside the U.S. for a few years, building a new life in a far–away home away from home.
+You’ve weathered the pandemic alright and planned a trip back to the States to get the Coronavirus vaccine or to see family and friends.

-Here’s what it means to you: If you owe the IRS $53,000 or more and you don’t have a payment plan or other agreement set up, your passport could be at risk.
+Here’s what it means to you: If you owe the IRS $54,000 or more and you don’t have a payment plan or other agreement set up, your passport could be at risk.

 Other tax matters expats should know about

 You might be thinking, “I’ve been filing my taxes; I’m good, right?”
-Well, maybe, but U.S. taxes for citizens living abroad are tricky and you need to be up–to–speed on the additional rules.
+Well, maybe, but U.S. taxes for citizens living abroad are tricky and you need to be up–to–speed on the additional expat tax rules.
 It’s truly a case of what you don’t know might hurt you — and cost you dearly.

 - Your foreign pension.
-Saving for retirement is smart, but the type of account you have matters.
+Saving for retirement is smart, but the type of foreign pension account you have matters.
 You may need to file specific forms depending on the account type and value.
 If they’re not reported correctly or not at all, you may owe large penalties — starting at $10,000 — but may be more.
 You need a knowledgeable tax advisor to help you figure out what to do in your situation.